dominguetigs/task-management-app/README.md

 ## :bookmark: About

-The <strong>Task Management App</strong> is a web and mobile application designed to efficiently manage tasks in an organized way.
-With an intuitive design and powerful features, it allows users to create, edit, categorize, and track the progress of their tasks.
+This project is a Task Management App built with Next.js, React, TypeScript, and Zustand.
+It allows users to create, edit, categorize, and track tasks efficiently.
+The app was designed with a custom-built table view, dynamic filtering, and inline editing, providing a seamless user experience.

 <a id="main-features"></a>

-## :sparkles: Main features
+## :dart: Main features

 - _Task creation and editing_ with title, status, and priority selection.
 - _Inline editing_ available for all table columns except the ID column, allowing quick modifications directly in the table.